srijan-kapoor/product_scraper/README.md

 ### Running the Rails Server
 - In one terminal, run `bundle` to install the dependencies.
 - Run `bin/rake db:setup` to create the databases (called product_scraper_development by default).
+- Run `bin/rails db:migrate` to migrate the database.
 - Run `bin/rails s -p 3001` to run the rails server.

 ### Running the React Client